nairsshreya/cs257/webapp/readme.txt

 - Species Search :
 	* Drop Down menu for Park Name, State, Category and search fields for other fields.
 	* A search can be done using any one or more of the search fields.
 	* The map highlights the states in which the species occur (by use of which national parks the species are in).
+	* NOTE: When you press search without a search field, then all species load and since this a lot of data, it can take a couple second to display, but the query is happening and returning results.

 - About Page :
 	* Contains information about us and the data we're working with.